Foreign affairs digital capability

 Access is intentional.

-Engagement with Diplomats.Digital occurs through defined entry points and structured exchanges.
-Each request is assessed for relevance, readiness, and strategic fit.
-This preserves institutional integrity on both sides.
+Diplomats.Digital works through defined entry points and structured exchanges.
+Requests are assessed for relevance, readiness, and strategic fit, with a focus on institutional usefulness and long-term capability.

 Request access